nyusterndatabootcamp/book/installing-python.md

 ## Run test programs

-Let's run a test program.
-IPython/Jupyter and make sure everything works.
+Let's run a test program  and make sure everything works.

 First, start the Jupyter notebook from the terminal.
 (If you're not sure what this means, go back to the previous section.)
 Once you have it up and running: